Lifelong Memory Problems, Possibly Due to Accident

 When studying for an exam at school or at University I remember now how I developed the habit of sitting down the night before the exam and desperately reading my notes over and over again in the hope that I would remember them.

-Even then I am pretty sure that I just accepted the fact that I needed to do this as close to the exam as possible even literally minutes before.
+am pretty sure that I just accepted the fact that I needed to do this as close to the exam as possible even literally minutes before.
 But at that time I didn't think to ask myself why others in my class seemed to remember facts more easily and hold them in their memory for much longer periods than I could.

 Over the past decade or so I have become more and more convinced that there is definitely something unusual about my memory losses.
 I keep coming back to an incident that occurred when I was probably between 11 and 13.